 What about stopping mice and keyboards from working?

-This has also been reported.
+This was also reported during the beta.
 One player traced the issue with keyboards and mice to a driver called Interception, and posted a fix on Reddit (try at your own risk!).

 Has Vanguard been effective at stopping cheaters?